 Ubuntu is an operating system with Linux kernel based on Debian and distributed as free and open source software.
 It’s one of the most popular operating systems for Desktop and Server.
 Also Ubuntu runs on phones.

 In this page I’ll give you a step by step guide for beginners how to install Ubuntu separately or alongside with any other os (such as Windows).
-This tutorial is tested for Ubuntu 21.04, though it should work on all current Ubuntu releases.
+This tutorial is tested on Ubuntu 21.04 and Ubuntu 21.10, though it should work on all current Ubuntu releases.
 And for taking screenshots easily, the process is done in Virtualbox.

 Before getting started, you need to get following things done: